compiler-research/xeus-cpp/README.md

 git clone --depth=1 https://github.com/compiler-research/xeus-cpp.git
 cd ./xeus-cpp
 ```
-The safest usage of xeus-cpp is to build and install it within a clean environment named `xeus-cpp`.
+The safest usage of xeus-cpp from source is to build and install it within a clean environment named `xeus-cpp`.
 You can create and activate this environment
 with mamba by executing the following
 ```bash
 mamba create -n  "xeus-cpp"